 To meet the 21st Century information needs of our school community, the library catalogue and many parts of the digital library collection can be accessed via our online catalogue.
-Go to the student portal and click on the Visit your school library online link.
+Go to the student portal and click on the My school library (Oliver) link.